 For most kids, drinking water before, during, and after playing sports will keep

-Some athletes who exercise for long periods or in very hot weather can benefit from
+athletes who exercise for long periods or in very hot weather can benefit from a sports

 It's best for kids to skip the energy drinks.
 Many of the ingredients haven't been